 HOC has adopted guidance detailed in PIH Notice 2020-31 and will perform Housing Quality Standard (HQS) Inspections using video streaming technology.
 A proxy will perform the Remote Video Inspection (RVI) at the inspection site.
 The proxy will follow the direction of the HQS inspector throughout the entire inspection process as required in 24.CFR 982.405(a).
-HOC will conduct RVI Inspections on leased units prior to the initial term of the lease, at least biennially during assisted occupancy and at other times as needed

 RVI or Virtual Inspection will enable HOC to comprehensively inspect units in a manner that meets the basic statutory and regulatory standards.
 Virtual Inspections may take the place of physical inspections.
 However, HOC is aware there will be circumstances where RVI "Virtual Inspections" will not provide sufficient information or evidence to allow HOC to make an appropriate determination.
-In these circumstances, HOC will exercise judgment and reasoning that will yield the best results for the tenants, inspector and the agency, such as inspection waiver where applicable, or converting RVI inspection into a physical inspection
+In these circumstances, HOC will exercise judgment and reasoning that will yield the best results for the tenants, inspector and the agency.